-- (a) Can a client code be used (e.g. account no. or member id) for customers who do not have a BIC, a LEI or interim LEI? - (b) modified What code should be used to identify counterparties (LEIs, interim LEIs or BICs)? - (c) Will the LEI cover branches or desks?
+- (a) Can a client code be used (e.g. account no. or member id) for customers who do not have a BIC, a LEI or interim LEI? - (b) What code should be used to identify counterparties (LEIs, interim LEIs or BICs)?